vnklaimis/FantasyNight-docs/rules/criminal.rst

 Residential Property
 --------------------
-All private residential property may be broken into and burglarized.
-The owner of the property must be online when the request is made in conjunction with at least two law enforcement officers.
+All private residential property may be broken into and burglarized at any time except when the owner of the property is logged out inside the interior.
+When the request is made at least two law enforcement officers must be available to respond.

 Commercial Property
 -------------------
 Commercial property such as storefronts, offices, businesses, etc, may be broken into and burgalarized.
-At least two law enforcement must be online.
-The owner does not need to be online.
+At least two law enforcement must be available to respond.

 Faction & Government Property
 -----------------------------
-Since there is no owner for faction or government properties, only the requisite amount of law enforcement must be online.
+Since there is no owner for faction or government properties, only the requisite amount of law enforcement must be available.

 Warrants & Property Inspections
 -------------------------------